 6. the specific pieces of personal information we have collected about you.

-To request any of these disclosures, you or someone legally authorized to act on your behalf ("authorized agent"), can:
+To request any of these disclosures, you or your authorized agent may:

 1. call us at 1-866-723-3149 or

-2. visit www.gaig.com and select the privacy link at the bottom of the webpage.
+2. visit www.gaig.com and select the privacy link at the bottom of our webpage.

 You may make up to two (2) requests in any twelve (12) month period.